Michael-Nyawade/housing_in_kenya/README.md

 **Descriptive Statistics**

-We start by computing descriptive statistics for numerical values such as house prices, bedrooms, and bathrooms, providing a foundational understanding of the dataset's characteristics.
+I started by computing descriptive statistics for numerical values such as house prices, bedrooms, and bathrooms, providing a foundational understanding of the dataset's characteristics.

 |          |Price_Ksh|Bedrooms|Bathrooms|
 |----------|---------|--------|----------|